-- An HPC Blitz Key by Code Cutter – On Amazon.
+- An HPC Blitz Key by Code Cutter – On eBay.

 You are going to need to cut keys by code and since this is a mobile only business, you need something built very tough.
 This it.
 It will enable you to cut all keys by code except for the high security blanks.

 - High Security Key Blank Duplicate, from AliExpress.

 This essential locksmith starter kit will not allow you to originate high-security car keys by code, but it will allow you to duplicate them, and that is the bulk of the work.

 - Key Duplication Machine Defu 2As – from Ebay.

 This is an affordable key duplicator for both automotive keys and standard keys.
 You will likely upgrade to the Rytan 200 at some point, but this will get you started.

 - If your going to do car keys – An inexpensive CK100 car key programmer, from Amazon.